 Vegan on a budget

 Shopping for a balanced vegan diet doesn’t have to be any more expensive than shopping for a non-vegan diet.
 With our tips and your creativity, you may even find yourself saving money.
-Check out our blog too, which includes ideas and recipes for living on a budget as well as how to help vegans who are struggling financially.
+Check our our 'Vegan on a budget' blog too, which includes ideas and recipes for living on a budget as well as how to help vegans who are struggling financially.

 A majority of healthy vegan meals use the ingredients that you should already have in your cupboards and that most supermarkets offer as less expensive own-brand versions, including:

 - tinned beans and dried pulses of various kinds

 - egg-free pasta and noodles